+[Heading inserted: No. 24 of 2023 s.
+43.]

 57. General powers to stop and search vessels

 (1) For the purposes of this Act and in addition to any particular powers conferred by or under this Act, an inspector may order a vessel to be stopped and may go on board, inspect and search a vessel and may detain the vessel for so long as is necessary for the purposes of inspection and search.